Fugitive task forces examined in Ohio police shooting case - KTVZ

 Associated Press

 COLUMBUS, Ohio (AP) — Fugitive task forces operated by the U.S. Marshals Service are a fixture of law enforcement nationwide, made up of state and local officers and deputy U.S. marshals.
-A 2020 shooting by an Ohio sheriff’s deputy assigned to one such task force has brought the employment status of task force members under scrutiny.
-Lawyers representing that deputy want his case moved to federal court because he was a full-time member of the Ohio task force.
-Prosecutors trying him for murder say the shooting had nothing to do with his work as a temporary federal officer.
+A 2020 shooting by an Ohio sheriff’s deputy assigned to one such task force brought the employment status of task force members under scrutiny.
+Lawyers representing that deputy wanted his case moved to federal court because he was a full-time member of the Ohio task force.
+Prosecutors trying him for murder said the shooting had nothing to do with his work as a temporary federal officer.
+A federal judge on Thursday rejected the arguments by Meade’s attorneys and ruled his case properly belongs in state court.

 Comments